• Home

 Yes, of course!
 Each year Shetland welcomes visitors from all over the world who want to witness the fiery spectacle that is Up Helly Aa.

-Most visit for Lerwick Up Helly Aa, which is the biggest event held in the islands' capital, but accommodation books up fast so you have to plan well ahead.
+Most visit for Lerwick Up Helly Aa, the biggest event held in the islands' capital, but accommodation books up fast so you have to plan well ahead.
 If you want a taster of what Up Helly Aa is like, but don't want to plan your whole trip around it, then coincide a winter holiday in Shetland with one of the rural fire festivals, such as Scalloway Fire Festival, South Mainland Up Helly Aa or Delting Up Helly Aa.

-If you do want to visit for Lerwick Up Helly Aa then you'll get the chance to view the day's Jarl Squad (Viking) parade through the town centre as well as the torch-lit festival and galley (longship) burning in the evening.
+If you do want to visit for Lerwick Up Helly Aa then you'll get the chance to view the Jarl's Squad (Viking) parade through the town centre as well as the torch-lit festival and galley (longship) burning in the evening.
 Please note however that many of the halls after the burning are privately hosted events, so tickets to the general public are limited.

 • Should I visit Shetland just for Up Helly Aa?